 You can self enroll in this course here.

 AAP has dedicated part of the Milstein Hall annex as a documentation space that can be reserved for up to two hours.
-The space can be booked at the AAP Equipment Cage (Sibley Hall Room 260).
+The space can be booked at the AAP Equipment Cage (Room 261 E. Sibley Hall).
 The documentation room is equipped with ceiling lighting and two seamless setups, each with gray, white, and black backdrops.